 - I received the qualification of Maître de conférence (Assistant professor) by the CNU (Naitonal council of the University).

-- The paper “Local taxation and tax base mobility : Evidence from France” (joint with Sonia Paty) has been published in Regional Science and Urban Economics.
+- The paper “Local taxation and tax base mobility : Evidence from France” (joint with Sonia Paty) in press in Regional Science and Urban Economics.